CarlKCarlK/range-set-blaze/docs/bench_r.md

 Over the clump sizes, `RangeSetBlaze` averges about 3 times faster than `rangemap` and 10 times faster than `Roaring`, However ...

 `RangeSetBlaze` batches range inputs by sorting them and then merging adjacent ranges.
-This batching is likely not implemented in `rangemap` or `roaring` but could easily be added to it or any other range-based crate.
+This batching is likely not implemented in `rangemap` or `Roaring` but could easily be added to it or any other range-based crate.

 ![ingest_clumps_ranges](https://carlkcarlk.github.io/range-set-blaze/criterion/v2/ingest_clumps_ranges/report/lines.svg "ingest_clumps_ranges")